lbssn/BlobInspector/README.md

 ## About

-Blob Inspector was authored by Laurent Busson as the final project for a Master's degree in Bioinformatics at the University of Bordeaux under the supervision of Marie Beurton-Aymar (LaBRI) and Lucie Brisson (BRIC).
+Blob Inspector was authored by Laurent Busson as the final project for a Master's degree in Bioinformatics at the University of Bordeaux in collaboration with BRIC (BoRdeaux Institute of onCology) Team 1, UMR1312, INSERM, Univ.
+Bordeaux and LaBRI (Laboratoire Bordelais de Recherche en Informatique).
 It was developed in Python with the librairies PySide6, scikit-image, numpy, matplotlib and SciPy.
-It is released under GNU GPL license.
+Blob Inspector is released under GNU GPL license.

 ## Installation